Wealthfront vs. Acorns: Which Robo-Advisor Should You Choose?

 Acorns offers checking accounts that come with a metal Visa debit card.
 The card offers free access to over 55,000 in-network ATMs.
 Your account is FDIC-insured for up to $250,000 and includes fraud protection, direct deposit and mobile check deposit options.
 Acorns Earn lets you earn bonus investments when you shop with over 350 brands like Apple, Chewy and Sephora.

 Wealthfront also offers a checking account with a Visa debit card.
 You can set up direct deposits and deposit checks.
 Plus, you earn a 0.10% annual interest on your cash and get access to 19,000 free ATMs.
-Your account is FDIC-insured for up to $1 million through partner banks.
+Your account is FDIC-insured through partner banks.

 Wealthfront vs. Acorns: Minimum investment